Lee Howl Tipton Pumps

 The pump was installed as the crash tank pump replacing the original Joseph Evans duplex installed in 1953.
 It continued in service until December 1985 when the distillation section closed.

 It remained in place until 1991 where it suffered some frost damage to the pump side covers.
-It was transported to Essex and remains in store awaiting restoration.
+It was transported to Essex, then Wiltshire and in 2019 to Internal Fire Museum, West Wales awaiting restoration.

 Size: 6" steam cylinder, 6" pump cylinder with 12" stroke